Rønne Theater: History

 The theatre's history goes back to 1818 when three young Bornholmers thought it would be a good idea to develop the carnival masquerades of the times into an actual theatre performance.
 As a result, on Carnaval Monday, 2 February 1818, a few scenes from Ludvig Holberg's Jean de France were staged in Madam Wolffsen's Hall in Rønne's Silkegade.
 People were so enthusiastic that on 4 April, the drama group "Ei Blot til Lyst" was founded.
 After raising 4,444 Rigsdaler, the company built the theatre in Teaterstræde.
 The first performance was Kotzebue's De onde Luner staged on 29 November 1823.
 Despite the various repairs and renovations the theatre building has undergone, the stage itself has survived unaltered until today.

 The theatre today

-Bornholms Teatre (Bornholm's Theatre), as it is now known, is a regional theatre which strives to offer a variety of rich, high-quality performances drawing on local culture while benefitting from the collaboration of the island's associations and artists.
-It also stages performances by theatrical companies on tour.
+Bornholms Teatre (Bornholm's Theatre), as it is now known, is a regional theatre which also stages performances by theatrical companies on tour.
 A major annual attraction is the Bornholmer Revue.
 In collaboration with Bornholms Dramaskole, the theatre provides a venue for local children to be introduced to the art of drama.
 The Bornholm Regional Municipality provides financial support for the theatre.
 The theater has become a summer performance venue.